timTam97/pushbullet-automation/README.md

 # pushbullet-automation

-Task execution on local system via Alexa / Google Home -> IFTTT -> Pushbullet API
+Task execution on local system via the Pushbullet API